ibm-cloud-architecture/refarch-data-ai-analytics/docs/index.md

 ![](data-ai-ra.png)

 The data platform addresses the data **collection** and **transformation** to move data to local highly scalable **store**.
-But it is necessary to avoid moving data when there is no need to do transformations or no impact to the data sources by adding readers, so a virtualization capability is necessary to open a view on remote data sources.
+Sometime, it is necessary to avoid moving data when there is no need to do transformations or no performance impact to the data sources by adding readers, so a virtualization capability is necessary to open a view on remote data sources.
 On the AI side, data scientists need to perform data **analysis**, which includes making sense of the data using data **visualization**.
-To build a model they need to define features, and the AI layer supports **feature engineering**.
+To build a model they need to define features, and the AI environment supports **feature engineering**.
 Then to build the model, the development environment helps to select and combine the different algorithms and to tune the hyper parameters.
 The execution can be done on local cluster or can be executed, at the big data scale level, to **machine learning cluster**.

 Once the model provides acceptable accuracy level, it can be published as a service.
 The model management capability supports the meta-data definition and the life cycle management of the model.
-When the model is deployed, **monitring** capability, ensures the model is still accurate and even not biased.
+When the model is deployed, **monitoring** capability, ensures the model is still accurate and even not biased.

 The intelligent application on the right side, can run on cloud, fog, or mist.
 It accesses the deployed model, access Data using APIs, and even consumes pre-built models, congitive services, like a **speech to text and text to speech** service, an **image recognition**, a **tone analyzer** services, the Natural Language Understanding (**NLU**), and **chatbot**.

 # Data is fundamental